igrishaev/dynamodb/README.md

 ## Raw API access

-The `api-call` function allows you to interact with DynamoDB on low level.
-It accepts the client, the target name, and a raw payload you'd like send to DB.
-The payload gets sent as-is with no any kind of processing nor interference.
+The `api-call` function allows you to interact with DynamoDB on a low level.
+It accepts the client, the target name, and a raw payload you'd like to send to DB.
+The payload gets sent as-is with no kind of processing or interference.

 ```clojure
 (api/api-call CLIENT